Natanius18/kinda_shazam/README.md

 - Matches test clips against a database using similarity metrics.
 - Displays spectrograms for all stored and test audio files.
 - Provides a ranked list of the best matches for each test clip.
-- Supports waveform, STFT, and Mel-spectrogram visualizations.
+- Supports waveform, STFT and Mel-spectrogram visualizations.

 ## Usage